ladecadence/ASHAB-RS/README.md

   * images_dir: image storage relative path (to main_dir)
   * log_prefix: prefix of the log file name, will be completed with datetime and ".log" extension.
 * [ssdv]: SSDV image configuration.
   * size: SSDV image resolution.
-WIDTHxHEIGH, like 640x480.
+WIDTHxHEIGHT, like 640x480.
   * name: temporary filename for the SSDV image conversion.

 An example of a config file: